VarshaPulikanti/ai-powered-learning-platform/README.md

 🤖 AI-Powered Search – Integrated with Gemini AI for semantic and context-based search results.

-🔑 Role-Based Access – Separate access for students, instructors, and admins.
+🔑 Role-Based Access – Separate access for students, instructors.

 🌐 Responsive UI – Clean and responsive design for web and mobile devices.